by Lewis Carroll

 Sitterback to top

 - Lewis Carroll (Charles Lutwidge Dodgson) (1832-1898), Photographer and author of 'Alice in Wonderland'.
-Sitter in 9 portraits, Artist associated with 62 portraits.
+Sitter in 9 portraits, Artist or producer associated with 62 portraits.

 Artistback to top